Share this post

 • Table grapes

-For this, we are going to focus on table grapes only.
+For Produce 101: Grapes, we are going to focus on table grapes only.

 Freshly cut grapes after harvesting.

-• The oldest grapevine in America is thought to be a scuppernog vine in North Carolina, estimated at 400 years old
+• The oldest grapevine in America is thought to be a scuppernong vine in North Carolina, estimated at 400 years old

 • Grapes are actually berries